‘Bold And The Beautiful’ Recap For Friday, August 10: Hope Asked Liam To Propose While Steffy Secretly Watched

 — Bold & The Beautiful (@BandB_CBS) August 9, 2018

 According to She Knows Soaps, Brooke (Katherine Kelly Lang) walked in on Ridge (Thorsten Kaye) telling Hope that he hoped Liam was able to talk Steffy out of leaving him.
-Brooke declared that both Steffy and Liam had made their choices, and that Hope and Liam were getting married as they were engaged.
+Brooke declared that both Steffy and Liam had made their choices and that Hope and Liam were getting married as they were engaged.
 Hope left her mother and Ridge who argued about the situation.
 Brooke wanted them to leave the children to their own devices, and that she wanted both of their daughters to be happy.
 She reached under the pillow and handed a box to Ridge.
 It contained blue silk boxers.
 She said that she had worn plenty of lingerie for him over the years and that it was his turn now.
-He put them on, felt ridiculous and was on his way back to the bathroom, when they kissed.
+He put them on, felt ridiculous, and was on his way back to the bathroom when they kissed.

 Hope walks into the CEO office and finds Liam and Steffy laughing.
 Steffy tells her not to go and that she has something important to say, then repeats that she wants their children to be lose and that she wants to make a new life for herself.
 Steffy leaves and Hope pulled out another black box.
 She said that she doesn’t want to wear Steffy’s engagement ring and asked Liam if he would return it to her.
 She said that she’s not pressuring Liam, but she wants it to be his choice if he wants her to wear his ring.
 Liam proposes on bended knee to Hope, while Steffy chokes back tears as she secretly spies on them from the door.